- You must have an appropriate level of professional indemnity and, where appropriate, product liability insurance.296

-- You should choose your insurer after gaining a full understanding of the nature of the cover available and the difference between ‘claims made’ and ‘claims occurring’ insurance.
+- You should gain a full understanding of the nature of the cover available and the difference between ‘claims made’ and ‘claims occurring’ insurance before choosing your insurer.

 - If you are a locum or work in more than one business, you should be fully acquainted with the extent and nature of the insurance policy or policies which cover your work for each business.
 If you rely on one employer’s insurance, you should be aware that one employer’s cover may not extend to another employer.